ausdfrost/data_anonymization_for_crisis_response/README.md

 ## Overview
 I am using spaCy natural language processing and various data manipulation methods to anonymize crisis case narratives given by [CAHOOTS](https://whitebirdclinic.org/cahoots/), a local crisis response organization in Eugene, Oregon.

-## Research question and project goal
+## What is the goal of this project?
 The research question I am focused on is defined as follows: "can a script reliably remove identifying information (names, phone numbers, addresses) from case narratives?".
 This original question has been expanded upon to capture more identifying information such that the output results in what is considered a Limited Data Set.

 ## Why is this important?